Maui > Oahu Island

 Top 5 Oahu Beaches

 This is one of the most popular Oahu beaches with more than 4 million sunblock-laden beachgoers every year.
 The postcard-famous views of Diamond Head from Waikiki Beach are synonymous with a Hawai`i vacation.
-This 2-mile long beach is well known for it's long-lasting wave break, which is ideal for learning to surf.
-Of course, this beach gets crowded and people watching is a daily activity.
-It's also a great place to watch Hawaiian watermen surf in Canoes.
-There are an endless supply of nearby facilities, resorts, restaurants and activities.
+This 2-mile-long beach is well known for its long-lasting wave break, which is ideal for learning to surf.
+Of course, this beach gets crowded and people-watching is a daily activity.
+It’s also a great place to watch Hawaiian watermen surf in Canoes.
+There is an endless supply of nearby facilities, resorts, restaurants, and activities.

-Another 2-mile stretch of beach awesomeness starts at Sunset Point and goes all the way to the Banzai Pipline (Ehukai Beach).
-During the summer it's a family friendly, swimming and snorkeling beach, and in the winter it's a surfer's heaven.
-Sunset Beach is considered by many to be the longest stretch of rideable surf in the world, which is just one reason the Vans Triple Crown of Surfing event (Nov. - Dec.) pops up here every year.
+Another 2-mile stretch of beach awesomeness starts at Sunset Point and goes all the way to the Banzai Pipeline (Ehukai Beach).
+During the summer, it’s a family-friendly swimming and snorkeling beach, and in the winter, it’s a surfer’s heaven.
+Sunset Beach is considered by many to be the longest stretch of rideable surf in the world, which is just one reason the Vans Triple Crown of Surfing event (Nov. – Dec.) pops up here every year.

 With white sand and calm waters, it’s no wonder why Conde Nast ranked Lanikai as the world’s No. 1 beach in 1996.
 Lanikai is hidden adjacent to the residential neighborhood of Kailua and features two small islands called Nā Mokulua (locals call them “The Mokes”).
 This picturesque beach is the perfect setting for sunbathing and is ideal for swimming, snorkeling, kayaking, and sailing, but parking is limited.

 Kailua Beach Park

-Not far from Lanikai, Kailua beach is popular with families, windsurfers and sailboards.
-There are plenty of things to do here including 35-acres of light-colored beach sand, park setting, picnic areas, and a volleyball court.
-This beach park and boat ramp has facilities to rent watersports equipment and plenty of public parking.
+Not far from Lanikai, Kailua Beach is popular with families, windsurfers, and sailboards.
+There are plenty of things to do here, including 35 acres of light-colored beach sand, a park setting, picnic areas, and a volleyball court.
+This beach park and boat ramp have facilities to rent water sports equipment and plenty of public parking.

 Waimanalo Bay Beach Park